speedment/jpa-streamer/README.md

         .limit(5)
         .forEach(System.out::println);

 This will print films rated G in reversed length order (where films of equal length will be in title order) but skipping the first ten and then printing only the following five films.
-(Film$ is automatically generated from the Film-table Entity at compile-time by JPAStreamer).
+(Film$ is automatically generated from the Film-table Entity at compile-time by JPAstreamer).

-More examples are available in the JPAStreamer [documentation](https://speedment.github.io/jpa-streamer/jpa-streamer/0.1.0/fetching-data/stream-examples.html).
+More examples are available in the JPAstreamer [documentation](https://speedment.github.io/jpa-streamer/jpa-streamer/0.1.0/fetching-data/stream-examples.html).

 ## Install
-Since JPAStreamer acts merely as an API extension for existing JPA providers it requires minimal installation and configuration efforts.
-You only need to specify that the JPAStreamer dependency is required to compile your source code.
+Since JPAstreamer acts merely as an API extension for existing JPA providers it requires minimal installation and configuration efforts.
+You only need to specify that the JPAstreamer dependency is required to compile your source code.

 > **_NOTE:_** JPAStreamer requires use of Java 8 or later.

 ### Maven
-In Maven, the following JPAStreamer dependency is added to the project's pom.xml-file.
+In Maven, the following JPAstreamer dependency is added to the project's pom.xml-file.

     <dependencies>
 	    <dependency>